-9.1 At each formal stage of disciplinary interview an employee has the right to be accompanied and can make a reasonable request for such a person to accompany them.
-An employee can ask any other employee or a trade union representative or an appropriately accredited official employed by a trade union to accompany them, to give support and help them prepare for the disciplinary interview.
+9.1 At each formal stage of disciplinary interview an official has the right to be accompanied and can make a reasonable request for such a person to accompany them.
+An official can ask any other official or a trade union representative or an appropriately accredited official employed by a trade union to accompany them, to give support and help them prepare for the disciplinary interview.
 This right is enshrined in the 1999 Employment Relations Act.
-As this is an internal process there is no provision to have any external person accompany or represent an employee e.g. partner, parent, solicitor etc. the companion can address the hearing, put and sum up the employee's case, respond on behalf of the worker to any views expressed at the meeting, confer with the employee.
-The companion cannot however answer questions on the employee's behalf or address the hearing if the employee does not wish him/her to or prevent the employee explaining their case.
+As this is an internal process there is no provision to have any external person accompany or represent an official e.g. partner, parent, solicitor etc. the companion can address the hearing, put and sum up the official's case, respond on behalf of the worker to any views expressed at the meeting, confer with the official.
+The companion cannot however answer questions on the official's behalf or address the hearing if the official does not wish him/her to or prevent the official explaining their case.